-6.5 Attendants During Timeout
+6.6 Attendants During Injury Timeout

-No more than two attendants and a physician/athletic trainer shall be permitted on the mat with the wrestler during a timeout.
+No more than two attendants and a physician/athletic trainer shall be permitted on the mat with the wrestler during an injury timeout.

 Rules interpretations can be found in Part III at the back of this book on the designated WI page.